Selection in ComboBox

 }

-While focusing and focus out the following event get triggered.
+While focusing in and out, the following events are triggered.

 Focus event

-The Focus event will trigger when the component gets focused.
+The Focus event triggers when the component receives focus.

 <SfComboBox ID="dropdown" TValue="string" TItem="Countries" Placeholder="e.g. Australia" DataSource="@Country">